 Other versions are supplemented in various studies

 For example, one version developed a detailed module for forestry in India.
 Another version divided Europe into 85 subregions and introduced sectoral impact functions of climate change.
 The version with impact functions is then modified to simulate RCP scenarios until 2100.
 There is also a version simulating the Copenhagen Accord scenario and a version decomposing Chinese agricultural activity into 31 provinces.
 One version focusing on China has soft-linked to climate models to estimate policy impacts on climate.
-A new version is under development with a detailed description of households’ behavior in China.

 Peer-reviewed journal articles